ahimyary-jpg/junktee-prototype/README.md

 5. JUNKTEE asks the Worker to retrieve and verify the returned Checkout Session.
 A redirect query alone never creates an order.
 6. Only after the Worker confirms a paid, complete, test-mode Session with the expected total does the browser create the demo order and add the purchased item to the personal Cabinet.
 7. Non-sensitive presentation state is kept in browser `localStorage`.
 There is no order database or D1 dependency.
-8. `catalog/JUNKTEE_Product_Catalog.xlsx` is the product source of truth.
-A deterministic build creates the browser catalog, extracts its product images, and creates the Worker’s trusted price-and-size catalog.
+8. `catalog/JUNKTEE_Product_Catalog.xlsx` and `catalog/RMAYD_Product_Catalog.xlsx` are the product source-of-truth workbooks for their respective brands.
+Deterministic builds create separate browser catalogs, extract product images, and create the Worker’s trusted price-and-size catalogs without mixing brand records.
 9. `data/marketplace.generated.js` contains platform presentation structure, RMAYD’s official identity references, approved/placeholder editorial entries, and configurable navigation.
 It is not a commerce catalog and cannot override Excel prices or Worker validation.

 The Worker uses Stripe’s idempotency support for duplicate session requests.
 The browser also locks the submit button and reuses a pending session for the same Bag.